Thank you for your interest in OPPD’s Community Solar Program!

 Why OPPD created Community Solar.

 With our commitment to provide you with affordable, reliable and environmentally sensitive energy services, a study team was formed to research the possibility of creating a community solar program.
 Many options were looked at, including those suggested by our customers.
 Based on the findings, OPPD concluded that moving forward in support of a solar program was widely popular with both our residential and business customers.
-The solar farm will be located east of Fort Calhoun and is expected to come online in the fall of 2019.
-This solar farm will be able to produce 5 MW of solar energy and the generation will be divided into shares to be portioned out to the customers who wish to support clean renewable energy.
+The solar farm is located east of Fort Calhoun and came online in December of 2019.
+The solar farm can produce 5 MW of solar energy.
+The generation is divided into shares and portioned out to customers who have subscribed to support clean renewable energy.
 By participating in the program, you’re contributing to a portion of the solar energy generated at the facility.

 Learn more about solar energy